 Toad glandular secretions and skin extractions contain numerous natural agents which may provide unique resources for novel drug development.
 Especially the skin-parotoid gland secretions of toads from genus Bufo contain as many as 86 different types of active compounds, each with the potential of becoming a potent drug.

 There might come a day when the first thing people think when they think toad is thanks for helping to save lives.
+Of course, there is always a caveat.
+Cane toads like the specimen in the video can grow as big as a soccer ball.
+They are an invasive species with a presence in South Texas and Florida.

 With that introduction, it’s onto more toad identification.
 Nineteen species of toads are documented in the United States, broadly distributed in all areas.
 Because of their regional distribution, toad identification begins by knowing the toad species in any particular state or area.